 An IRA Rollover Is Often the Smart Way to Go

 You still have 60 days to deposit the full amount of your original 401K account value and avoid a taxable distribution.
-However, if you had the money inadvertently withheld, you have to come up with the amount withheld to complete the rollover.
+If you had the money inadvertently withheld, however, you have to come up with the amount withheld to complete the rollover.
 It's obviously far better to do things the right way the first time.

 Here are a few potential benefits of completing an IRA rollover: